What A Business Litigation Attorney Does

 New Jersey Causes Of Action

 In civil and commercial litigation in the New Jersey state courts and in federal courts situated in New Jersey, some of the claims which companies and individuals often bring are as follows.
-At the Law Offices of David S. Rich, LLC, we have substantial experience litigating, on behalf of entities and individuals, these claims and many others.
+At the Law Offices of David S. Rich, LLC, our business litigation lawyers have substantial experience litigating, on behalf of entities and individuals, these claims and many others.

 Breach Of Contract: To establish a claim for breach of contract the plaintiff must prove that (1) the parties entered into a contract containing certain terms, (2) the plaintiff did what the contract required him to do, (3) the defendant did not do what the contract required the defendant to do, and (4) the defendant’s breach, or failure to do what the contract required, caused a loss to the plaintiff.